Cadastral Consulting, LLC, Quality Continuing Education for the Surveying, Land Use, and Design Professional

 FEMA's Bulletin 467–1 Guidance for Elevation Certificates

 FEMA FP Management Bulletin 467-1 Although written in 2004 to assist in completion of the version that is now outdated, a useful publication explaining the use and proper completion of the Elevation Certificate is FEMA's Floodplain Manangement Bulletin 467-1.
-Because it has not yet been updated to reflect reorganization of material in the Elevation Certificate, please note that references to particular lines may not be appropriate for the new form.
-However, the “how to&rdquo" information regarding content is valuable.
-If you have Adobe Acrobat Reader, Bulletin 467-1 may also be downloaded here.
+Because it has never been updated to reflect reorganization of material in the Elevation Certificate, please note that references to particular lines may not be appropriate for the current form, and the two diagrams introdeced in 2010 are not included.
+However, the “how to” information regarding content is valuable.
+Bulletin 467-1 can be downloaded here.
 (PDF file, 640 KB)

 Return to top of page